Ignacio Lopez (comedian): Television work

 Lopez appeared on Show Me the Funny, a 2011 ITV talent show for comedians.
 The Guardian critic Stuart Jeffries wrote that the only point he laughed in the whole programme was Lopez introducing himself as a barman the audience had slept with in Magaluf, but noted that the joke did not impress an all-female audience in Liverpool.
 Lopez was the first contestant to be eliminated, by the judging panel of Kate Copstick, Alan Davies and Jimmy Tarbuck.
-Copstick found it interesting that Lopez had began his set in character as a lothario, but noted that this turned into observations on Liverpool.
+Copstick found it interesting that Lopez began his set in character as a lothario, but noted that this turned into observations on Liverpool.
 Lopez reflected that he had been "sloppy".

 In February 2023, Lopez was the headline act on the final episode of a series of the BBC's Live at the Apollo.
 He appeared on Have I Got News for You in October 2023.
 In 2024, he took part on Pointless Celebrities, Richard Osman's House of Games, QI, and Celebrity Mastermind, with his specialist subject on the latter being Nine Inch Nails.

 In September 2024, Lopez and Michelin-starred chef Nieves Barragán Mohacho took part in The Spanish Job by Channel 4 and Estrella Galicia, in which they converted a British pub into a Spanish taverna by changing its menu and decoration.